 If you’ve been diagnosed with Bacterial Vaginosis (also known as BV), it can feel embarrassing and uncomfortable.
-However, the good news is that it’s now easy to buy effective treatment like Metronidazole online from The Independent Pharmacy.
+However, the good news is that it’s now easy to buy effective treatments like Metronidazole online from The Independent Pharmacy.
 But can you use Metronidazole during pregnancy?

 If you’re pregnant and you have BV, you probably have some questions about using a treatment like Metronidazole.
 Is it safe to use?
 Will continuing treatment harm your baby or be a risk to the pregnancy?